Carson Wentz Player Prop Bets for NFL Week 7 | Indianapolis vs. San Francisco 10/24/2021

 Season Stats

-- He also has 74 rushing yards on 18 carries, averaging 12.3 yards per game on the ground.
+- He has added 74 rushing yards on 18 carries, averaging 12.3 yards per game.

-- The Colts have run 55.5% passing plays and 44.5% rushing plays this season.
-They rank 18th in the NFL in scoring.
+- The Colts, who rank 18th in the NFL in points scored, have dropped back to pass 55.5% of the time while running the football 44.5% of the time.

 - Wentz accounts for 35.5% of his team's red zone plays, with 22 of his 193 pass attempts coming from inside the opponent's 20-yard line.